KnoAll/cacti-template/README.md

 If you run into trouble with the script please [submit an issue](../../issues/) in the GitHub system above.

 ## Initial Upgrade Setup Instructions
-Based on a Kevin's CentOS7 Cacti Template virtual appliance v1.1.6 or greater:
+Based on a Kevin's CentOS7 Cacti Template virtual appliance v1.1.6 or greater, this script will upgrade to the current release:
 Run this from the command line...

 ```bash